Resilience & resources: What if…?

 - The Office of the Dean of Students (ODOS) works to support students, faculty, and staff who are dealing with students in crisis and students of concern.
 If a student is a potential harm to self or others, you should contact 911 or Campus Police immediately.

-- Behaviors of concern may include, but are not limited to: threats of self-harm, emotional or physical outbursts, extreme or sudden changes in mood or behavior, traumatic experiences (including sexual assault, surviving a crime, losing a friend or family member), excessive or uncharacteristic decline in coursework and course attendance, excessive alcohol or other drug usage, difficulty with adjustment to campus life, etc. These behaviors may occur on- or off-campus.
+- Behaviors of concern may include: threats of self-harm, emotional or physical outbursts, extreme or sudden changes in mood or behavior, traumatic experiences (including sexual assault, surviving a crime, losing a friend or family member), excessive or uncharacteristic decline in coursework and course attendance, excessive alcohol or other drug usage, difficulty with adjustment to campus life, etc. These behaviors may occur on- or off-campus.

 Equal Opportunity & Compliance Office (EOC)